home-assistant/developers.home-assistant/docs/config_entries_config_flow_handler.md

 ```

 By setting a unique ID, users will have the option to ignore the discovery of your config entry.
 That way, they won't be bothered about it anymore.
-If the integration uses DHCP, HomeKit, Zeroconf/mDNS or SSDP/uPnP to be discovered, supplying a unique ID is required.
+If the integration uses DHCP, HomeKit, Zeroconf/mDNS, USB, or SSDP/uPnP to be discovered, supplying a unique ID is required.

-If a unique ID isn't available, alternatively, the `dhcp`, `zeroconf`, `hassio`, `homekit`, `ssdp` and `discovery` steps can be omitted, even if they are configured in
+If a unique ID isn't available, alternatively, the `dhcp`, `zeroconf`, `hassio`, `homekit`, `ssdp`, `usb`, and `discovery` steps can be omitted, even if they are configured in
 the integration manifest.
 In that case, the `user` step will be called when the item is discovered.

 Alternatively, if an integration can't get a unique ID all the time (e.g., multiple devices, some have one, some don't), a helper is available